Skip To Content

 Generate overviews

 Overviews are often created to enable faster viewing of mosaic datasets at smaller scales.
 In some workflows, the overviews are not created and smaller-scale images may be used instead.
 Although overviews speed up display at smaller scales, they do hinder the use of the mosaic methods at these scales, which limits the user's ability to change the order of the imagery.
-Therefore, the scale at which they are created needs to be chosen carefully.
+Therefore, the scale at which they are created must be chosen carefully.

 Overviews should be computed after the mosaic datasets properties are set so the appropriate default mosaic method rules are used in the overview creation.